 VIL supports a set of operations specific for container types, e.g., excluding, projecting, or collecting elements in a container, etc. We will introduce the full set of operations in Section 3.4.3.

+Typedefs

+Generic types such as the collections can lead to rather complex but inconvenient type names.
+A typical example is